lxc-jp/lxd-ja/doc/howto/network_bgp.md

 For bridge networks, you can override the next-hop configuration.
 By default, the next-hop is set to the address used for the BGP session.

-To configure a different address, set `bgp.ipv4.nexthop` or `bgp.ipvg.nexthop`.
+To configure a different address, set `bgp.ipv4.nexthop` or `bgp.ipv6.nexthop`.

 ### Configure BGP peers for OVN networks